Easy 2-Ingredient Peach Simple Syrup

 Oh, friends, this is so easy.
 If you’re a fan of the peach Torani syrup common in hip coffee houses, you are going to love this.

-This peach syrup recipe is ready to use in a little more than an hour.
+This fresh peach syrup recipe is ready to use in a little more than an hour.
 (Most of that is just cooling time, so you’ll need to put very little effort into this!)

 Ingredients

 Sugar Use your favorite brand of granulated cane sugar.
 I prefer organic, as it allows me to avoid GMO ingredients or those that have been dried down with glyphosate.
+You can also use brown sugar, which will give the syrup a darker color and a rich molasses-y flavor.

-Ready to DIY your pantry with more wholesome ingredients?
-Check out my ebook, The Handcrafted Pantry!
-Filled with delicious recipes for some of your favorite condiments, snacks, and toppings, it’s the guide you need to start skipping packaged products and embrace homemade.
+cover of Attainable Sustainable Pantry book, featuring numerous pantry items, collage style, on a light green background.Ready to DIY your pantry with more wholesome ingredients?
+Check out my new book from National Geographic!
+Attainable Sustainable Pantry is filled with delicious recipes for some of your favorite condiments, snacks, and toppings, along with an entire section on safe home food preservation.
+It’s the guide you need to start skipping packaged products and embrace homemade.

 Making it

-To make this peach simple syrup, start by thoroughly washing the peaches.
+To make this fresh peach simple syrup, start by thoroughly washing the peaches.
 Peeling the peaches is not necessary, but you’ll see a color differential based on whether or not you choose to peel the peaches.
 Leaving the skins on results in a somewhat pink syrup; remove skins for a more yellow/orange finished product.

 Remove the pits and chop the peaches into chunks.
 Combine the chopped peaches with the water and sugar in a saucepan.